-- How significantly will the project improve participants' understanding of key topics and enhance their teaching at the intended K-12 level(s)? - How well does the application provide for meaningful follow-up to strengthen the project's impact?
+- How significantly will the project improve participants' understanding and teaching of the proposed topic? - How well does the application provide for meaningful follow-up to strengthen the project's impact?

 4. Level II projects only

 (corresponds with narrative sections c) Project development (if applicable) and h) Project dissemination)